Cleric 5e (5th Edition) Class in D&D Classes

 The divine agent

 There is always a scarcity of true clerics in most of the hierarchies.
-When the clerics take up with the adventure life, it is usually because of his or their god demands for it.
-They pursue the goals of the gods often involving braving dangers beyond the walls of civilization, smiting evil or seeking holy relics in ancient tombs.
+When the clerics take up the adventure life, it is usually because of their god’s demands for it.
+They pursue the goals of the gods often involving braving dangers beyond the walls of civilization, smiting evil, or seeking holy relics in ancient tombs.

 It’s the most adventuring clerics who maintain some better connection to established temples and orders of their faiths.
 The temple might ask for the cleric’s aid or a high priest who might be in a position to demand it.